segmentio/nightmarejs.org/src/index.md

 ## Simple API

-Browser automation with Nightmare is simple and clear: goto W, click Y, upload S, type I, click W, type Y and wait until you see G.
+Browser automation with Nightmare is simple and clear: goto A, click B, type C, click D and wait until you see E.

 Here's a search on Yahoo:
 <pre><code>new <b>Nightmare()</b>